 Another intervention that is often successful is relaxation training.
 This involves teaching your students how to relax their bodies and minds in order to reduce their level of fearfulness.
 This technique can be used in conjunction with positive reinforcement or alone.

 Finally, make sure you provide adequate resources for your students.
-This includes books, movies, articles, and other materials that can help them understand and overcome their
+This includes books, movies, articles, and other materials that can help them understand and overcome their fears.

 Fear Assessment: The Benefits